Skip to main content

 Mining

 To create a new block, we need to mine it.
-Mining is usually linked to solving a problem which has two properties: it's somewhat difficult to solve, but easy to verify.
-These problems become more and more complicated after each iteration.
-In our case, we'll implement a simple mining problem, where we want to find values that, when hashed, start with abcd.
-The most popular algorithm used by some implementations of Blockchain is called Proof of Work (PoW).
-Simply put, with a PoW we can create, and solve mathematical puzzles (or problems).
+Mining boils down to solving a problem that’s somewhat difficult to solve but easy to verify.
+These problems get harder after each iteration.
+Our implementation uses a simple mining problem: find values that, when hashed, start with abcd.
+The most popular algorithm used by some blockchain implementations is called Proof of Work (PoW).
+With PoW, we create and solve mathematical puzzles.

 To make the mining easier or more difficult the implementation can be changed - looking for hashes that start with abc only will make the work faster, while increasing it to be abcde will slow it down.
 Please note that these changes come with significant performance increments/decrements.